 Tools to Help Calculate Your Average Expense Ratio

 There are several tools that will calculate your total expenses for you.
-The first, and one of our favorites, is Personal Capital.
+The first, and one of our favorites, is Empower.
 It offers a free financial dashboard that tracks not only your investments, but also your bank accounts, credit cards, and even home value.

-Once you’ve connected your investment and retirement accounts, Personal Capital provides a wealth of information about your portfolio.
+Once you’ve connected your investment and retirement accounts, Empower provides a wealth of information about your portfolio.
 In addition to analyzing your asset allocation, it provides details on your expenses.
 It even shows you how your expense ratio will affect your investment returns over time.

-If you prefer using your own spreadsheet, we’ve created one just for.
+If you prefer using your own spreadsheet, we’ve created one just for you.
 You can find it here.
-It uses Google Sheets and automatically updates with the expense ratio and values of mutual funds, ETFs, and stocks.
-Unlike Personal Capital, however, you do have to manually enter your investments.
+It uses Google Sheets and automatically updates the expense ratio and values of mutual funds, ETFs, and stocks.
+Unlike Empower, however, you do have to manually enter your investments.

 Investment costs are a critical component of our success as investors.
 Our retirement nest egg literally depends on paying as little as possible in the way of investing expenses.
 While the expense ratio on each individual fund or ETF is important, it is the weighted average expense ratio of our entire portfolio that is critical to monitor.

-- Calculate your weighted average expense ratio by hand, with Personal Capital, or our investment tracking spreadsheet.
+- Calculate your weighted average expense ratio by hand, with Empower, or our investment tracking spreadsheet.

 - Start investing today with as little as $25 a month